 Focus on cost reductions

 In addition to further expanding the heat supply, the aim of research funding is to promote geothermal power generation.
-In 2020, the German Federal Ministry for Economic Affairs and Energy (BMWi) funded 107 ongoing projects with just under 14.4 million euros and newly approved 42 projects with a funding of just under 41 million euros.
-In addition to research projects for the further development of technology, the regulatory sandbox for the energy transition "Integrierte Wärmewende Wilhelmsburg – IW³" was also approved in 2020.
+In 2022, the German Federal Ministry for Economic Affairs and Climate Action (BMWK) funded 110 ongoing projects with 18.6 million euros and newly approved 22 projects with a funding of just under 20.7 million euros.

 The research work ranges from the exploration of deposits to deep drilling, the design and construction of geothermal power plants and detailed material questions.
 The primary goal is to make the required processes more cost-effective and thus make geothermal electricity generation more economical.